OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 > “See, I am placing in Zion a chosen stone,
 > a precious cornerstone,
 > And whoever believes in Him
-> will not be disappointed.”
+> will not be put to shame.”

 ## 1 Peter 2:7